 “The study of geography is about more than just memorizing places on a map.
 It’s about understanding the complexity of our world, appreciating the diversity of cultures that exists across continents.
 And in the end, it’s about using all that knowledge to help bridge divides and bring people together.”
 Barack Obama

 Geography is a rich and exciting subject that provides children with the opportunity to learn about diverse places, people and environments.
-From an early age, children are inspired to develop a curiosity with the world around them and reflect on their place within it.
-Throughout their time at St Peter’s, pupils will deepen their understanding of the interaction between physical and human processes, as well as the formation and use of landscapes and environments.
+From an early age, children at St. Peter’s are inspired to develop a curiosity with the world around them and reflect on their place within it.
+Throughout their time at St. Peter’s, pupils will deepen their understanding of the interaction between physical and human processes, as well as the formation and use of landscapes and environments.
 Children will also develop essential geographical skills, such as map reading and using a compass.

 Top tips for supporting your child with geography: